RomaKumari/AttendanceTracker/README.md

 # AttendanceTracker
-I developed this attendance tracking system project using face recognition library .
+In this Attendance Tracking System project ,I have used Face Recognition library .
+I have used python and OpenCv to the build the project and I have used Streamlit to run the web-app on the browser.